NFDI4Culture/ANTELOPE/implementation/README.md

 # annotationService

-This application was generated using JHipster 7.8.1, you can find documentation and help at [https://www.jhipster.tech](https://www.jhipster.tech).
+This application was generated using JHipster 7.9.3, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.9.3](https://www.jhipster.tech/documentation-archive/v7.9.3).

-## Integration in other websites
-To integrate the annotationService into another website, use the integration html code found in src/main/examples/webpage/index.html.
-This will integrate the annotationService within an iframe on the website, as well as some javascript code to handle data exchange.
-The example gets Text from a user via a textfield and sends it to the annotationService for entity mapping via the iframe (function 'queryEntities()').
-The Annotationservice will display the results in a select component (e.g. a selectbox) within the iframe.
-When the user selects a result within the iframe, a message is send to the parent frame (your website).
-The message contains the selected entity data and is processed within the function 'onMessage()' In the example, the function displays the selected entity data using a <div> tag 'selectedEntity' feel free to change the onMessage function according to your needs and usecases.
-See schema graph: src/main/examples/webpage/integrationConcept.svg

-## CI/CD
-use the ./src/main/docker/Dockerfile to build a container image of the application:
-The dockerfile is capable to push the image into the annotationService container registry.
-See Dockerfile comments for further instructions docker build - < src/Dockmain/docker/Dockerfile

-## start the application via docker:
-docker-compose -f src/main/docker/app.yml up

-## development environment
-If you want to have a docker image for development purposes, use the ./src/main/docker/Dockerfile but remove the line for building the image

 ## Project Structure

 Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.

-In the project root, JHipster generates configuration files for tools like git, prettier, eslint, husk, and others that are well known and you can find references in the web.
+In the project root, JHipster generates configuration files for tools like git, prettier, eslint, husky, and others that are well known and you can find references in the web.

 `/src/*` structure follows default Java structure.